LDSSA/ds-prep-course-2023/README.md

 ## 5. Weekly workflow

 The workflow that you will follow every week with every new learning unit.
 Test it on `SLU00 - Jupyter Notebook` from `Week 00`.
+Click on the image to follow the link.

 <table>
   <tr>
     <td>